 Backcountry camping and picnics are permitted along the riverbank, but be sure to "leave no trace" and keep our rivers beautiful for all to enjoy.

 The paddle through the Seney Refuge takes about 4 hours, depending on how long you stop to watch the wildlife and maybe have a picnic lunch along the riverbank.
 There is a rustic campground and takeout spot at Mead Creek Forest Campground.

 For a longer canoe trip you can continue paddling to Cookson Bridge, about 5-6 hour paddle from Mead Creek Campground.
 Backcountry camping is permitted by the bridge or along the riverbank.

 Merwin Creek State Forest Campground is about 4 hours paddling from Crookson Bridge.
 This is the last pickup spot before going all the way to Manistique.

 Lower Manistique River: Beyond Merwin Creek Campground the river widens and slows down and it will take you about eight hours of paddling the reach the take out at the city boat ramp just before the dam in Manistique.

 * * * * * * * * *

-Lodging on the Manistique River at the Seney Wilderness Lodge, a 3-bedroom vacation home located by the south entrance to the Seney National Wildlife Refuge in Germfask, Michigan.
+Lodging on the Manistique River at the Seney Wilderness Lodge, a 2-bedroom vacation home loc ated by the south entrance to the Seney National Wildlife Refuge in Germfask, Michigan.
 This outstanding log lodge is situated on 6 acres of land with 1,400 feet of waterfront on the Manistique River.
-The lodge has a fireplace, central AC, modern kitchen with a dishwasher, washer and dryer, and a 7-person hot tub.
+The lodge has a fireplace, central AC, modern kitchen with a dishwasher.
+Washer and dryer.
 Relax on the deck overlooking the river.
 Rental includes a 16’ boat on South Manistique Lake.
-Seney Wilderness Lodge, 7854 M-77, Germfask, MI 49836.
 Phone: 906-586-6601